 Nerve Damage Injury Claims – How Much Compensation Can I Claim?

-The nervous system plays a key role in human physiognomy.
+By Michael Patrick.
+Last Updated 18th January 2021.
+Welcome to our guide on nerve damage compensation.
+The nervous system plays a crucial role in human physiognomy.
 It controls muscles, detects temperature, and even regulates breathing.
-The three types of nerves – the autonomic nerves, the motor nerves, and the sensory nerves – combine to play a key role in the functionality of the body.
-If you are involved in an accident which causes nerve damage, it can seriously affect your quality of life.
+The three types of nerves – the autonomic nerves, the motor nerves, and the sensory nerves – combine to play a critical role in the body’s functionality.
+If you are involved in an accident that causes nerve damage, it can seriously affect your life quality.

 Nerve damage can range in severity.
-From relatively minor, short-term issues through to permanent, life-changing damage, injuries which affect the nervous system should always be taken seriously.
+From relatively minor, short-term issues to permanent, life-changing damage, injuries affecting the nervous system should always be taken seriously.
 Such injuries are not uncommon.
-NHS figures estimate that 10% of patients over the age of 55 have some form of peripheral neuropathy, a serious form of nerve damage.
+NHS figures estimate that 10% of patients over the age of 55 have some form of peripheral neuropathy, a severe condition of nerve damage.

 If you have been involved in an accident which has damaged your nerves, you may be entitled to compensation.
 Whether the accident occurred at work or on private property, nerve damage compensation can help you cover the expenses, the pain, and the inconvenience brought on by serious health concerns.
-In this guide, we will provide you with all the information needed when considering a legal claim for compensation.
+This guide will provide you with all the information needed when considering a legal compensation claim.

 Select a section:

 - A guide to accident claims for nerve damage injuries.

 - What to do if you are involved in an accident causing a nerve damage injury.

 - How to begin an injury claim.

 - What can be claimed for after an accident causing a nerve damage injury?